dusty-nv/jetson-inference/docs/pytorch-collect.md

 	• ...
 ```

 where `class-A`, `class-B`, ect. will be subdirectories containing the data for each object class that you've defined in a class label file.
 The names of these class subdirectories will match the class label names that we'll create below.
-These subdirectories will automatically be created by the tool for the `train`, `val`, and `test` sets from the classes listed in the label file, and a sequence of JPEG images will be saved under each.
+These subdirectories will automatically be populated by the tool for the `train`, `val`, and `test` sets from the classes listed in the label file, and a sequence of JPEG images will be saved under each.

-Note that above is the organization structure expected by PyTorch training script that we've been using.
+Note that above is the organization structure expected by the PyTorch training script that we've been using.
 If you inspect the Cat/Dog and PlantCLEF datasets, they are also organized in the same way.

 ## Creating the Label File

 First, create an empty directory for storing your dataset and a text file that will define the class labels (usually called `labels.txt`).
-The label file contains one class label per line, and is alphabetized (this is important so the ordering of the classes in the label file matches the ordering of the corresponding class subdirectories on-disk).
-As mentioned above, the `camera-capture` tool will automatically create the necessary subdirectories for each class from this label file.
+The label file contains one class label per line, and is alphabetized (this is important so the ordering of the classes in the label file matches the ordering of the corresponding subdirectories on disk).
+As mentioned above, the `camera-capture` tool will automatically populate the necessary subdirectories for each class from this label file.

-Here's an example label file with 5 classes:
+Here's an example `labels.txt` file with 5 classes:

 ``` bash
 background